 CT can help diagnose questionable cases, help differentiate cellulitis from an abscess, and assess extent of the abscess.

 Antibiotics, such as a broad-spectrum cephalosporin (eg, ceftriaxone 50 to 75 mg/kg IV once/day) or clindamycin, may occasionally be sufficient for children with small abscesses.
 However, most patients also require drainage through an incision in the posterior pharyngeal wall.
-Endotracheal intubation is done preoperatively and maintained for 24 to 48 h.
+Endotracheal intubation is done preoperatively and maintained for 24 to 48 hours.